Contingency management: Effectiveness in addiction programs

 A meta-analysis of contingency management in drug programs showed that it has a large effect.
 These contingencies are delivered based on abstinence and attendance goals and can take the form of vouchers, the opportunity to win prizes or privileges.
 They have been used with single problem addictions as well as dual diagnoses and homelessness.
 Overall contingency management is an effective and cost-efficient addition to drug treatment.

 In contrast to these findings in a recent study, the researchers found out that nicotine replacement treatment only improved the effects of contingent vouchers on short-term smoking abstinence.
 However, in the long term, the effects of contingent vouchers had no impact on tobacco resistance.

 Level systems

 Level systems are often employed as a form of contingency management system.
 Level systems are designed such that once one level is achieved, then the person earns all the privileges for that level and the levels lower than it.

-Organizations

-Many organizations exist for board certified behavior analysts using contingency management programs around the world.